giacomocerquone/butter_remote.js/README.md

 You can get the plugin in different ways:

 1. Downloading the raw file in the dist folder choosing the [clean](https://raw.githubusercontent.com/giacomocerquone/popcorntime_remote.js/master/dist/popcorntime_remote.js) or [minified](https://raw.githubusercontent.com/giacomocerquone/popcorntime_remote.js/master/dist/popcorntime_remote.min.js) version.
-2. If you want to take a look at the demo, you can directly [download the repo](https://github.com/giacomocerquone/jQuery.popcorntime_remote/archive/master.zip).
+2. If you want to take a look at the demo, you can directly [download the repo](https://github.com/giacomocerquone/popcorntime_remote.js/archive/gh-pages.zip).
 3. Go to the releases tab and download the [Source code.zip]()

+##The Demo
+Actually the demo that you can find on the gh-pages branch is the coolest thing in here.
+It's just a draft to prove the potential of this library and what you can do with it.
+I decided also to use it as website for the people who want just to use it as remote controller.
+I'll do my best to improve it but I haven't so much free time so if you want to contribute I would really appreciate that!

 ##Include and Initialize
 Firstly you should obviously include the library on the page you want to use it: